How we're investing

 To address storm overflow use across the region, we need to find tailor-made solutions for each area.
 In 2025, The Lawns in the centre of Dawlish will be the location of a new underground storage tank.

-The storage tank will hold up to 2,600,000 litres of storm flow.
+The storage tanks at The Lawns and Sandy Lane will hold up to 2200m3 (2,200,000 litres) of storm flow at each location.
 This will mean more wastewater can be stored at times of heavy rainfall then treated, reducing our reliance on storm overflows in Dawlish.
 We plan to complete the work by May 2026.

 Once the work is complete, the investment should result in improved water quality in the sea and rivers around Dawlish.